-Just past the fascinating Seaplane Harbour, and Patarei Prison, Noblessner
+Just past the fascinating Seaplane Harbour, and Patarei seafortress and former prison, Noblessner

 is quickly continuing the development of the seaside in Kalamaja.

 The old submarine shipyard is now home to new apartment blocks, offices, and a growing number of restaurants, bars, and shops, with more great places opening every month.

 Noblessner dates back to the early 20th century, when Tsarist Russia and Peter the Great began building up their navy in anticipation of war.
 Though the original plans of a war harbour were never completed, a huge submarine shipyard, named after Emanuel Nobel, nephew of Alfred Nobel, and his business partner Arthur Lessner (hence Noblessner), was built.

 The shipyard was famous for its submarines, built for the Russian Empire, but when Estonia gained independence in 1918, Noblessner was declared bankrupt and split between several smaller companies, which began manufacturing smaller ships due to lack of larger orders.
 During the Soviet period, Noblessner was renamed Factory Number 7 and was used to repair submarines and other ships damaged in World War II.